channgo2203/channgo2203.github.io/_posts/2020-12-30-Xequation.md

 deep neutral networks.
 Experimental results indicate that the derived probability is reliable and accurate.

-The objective of __`Xequation`__ is to provide <strong><em>Solutions and tool development for verifying the robustness and reliability from a formal methods perspective for Machine Learning (ML)-based safety-critical applications such as localization, perception, and planning modules in autnomous driving software stack</em></strong>
+The objective of __`Xequation`__ is to provide <strong><em>solutions and tool development for verifying the robustness and reliability from a formal methods perspective for machine learning (ML)-based safety-critical applications such as localization, perception, and planning modules in autnomous driving software stack</em></strong>